 - If you have more than 3 people ‘touching an order’ in this experiment, your customer experience needs some improvement.

 There are many potential loopholes in your fulfillment process that need to be reassessed if that is the case.
-While you think you may have saved money by employing inexpensive but easily installed solutions (like a basic point-to-point integration app), you are likely losing money in time wasted and potential human error though all the people interacting with any single order.
+While you think you may have saved money by employing inexpensive but easily installed solutions, you are likely losing money in time wasted and potential human error though all the people interacting with any single order.

 Luckily, you have the ability to improve your customer experience at any point.
 It all starts with defining a strategy that encompasses all your systems and applications that play a key role in your fulfillment process.
 Hint: Adopting data integration as part of your strategy.